-If you would like to know where to buy Akropolis, the top exchanges for trading in Akropolis are currently Binance, Huobi Global, FTX, CoinTiger, and MXC.COM.
+If you would like to know where to buy Akropolis, the top exchanges for trading in Akropolis are currently Binance, Huobi Global, CoinTiger, FTX, and Hotcoin Global.
 You can find others listed on our crypto exchanges page.

 What Is Akropolis (AKRO)?